richardkxu/distributed-pytorch/README.md

 ## Acknowledgment

-Shout-out to all the references, blogs, code samples, figures... used in this tutorial!
+Shout-out to all the references, blogs, code samples... used in this tutorial!